Do you require employees to sign a restrictive covenant?

 The answer lies in two parts to the contract: (i) Contingent Severance; and (ii) Liquidated Damages.

 Most employers don’t like the recommendation to pay the new hire employee an extra fee to compensate the employee for giving up the valuable rights set forth in the restrictive covenants.
 Even if amenable, what is the right amount that a court will not view as insignificant and therefore be tossed out as a nullity?
-There is no answer to this therefore it may be better not to guess and simply provide in the employee’s employment agreement/offer letter a provision that states the employer can, at its election, impose a restrictive covenant for a period of time that is a range of months/years and corresponding dollar amount the employer will elect to pay at the time the employee is terminated.
+There is no answer to this, therefore, it may be better not to guess and simply provide in the employee’s employment agreement/offer letter a provision that states the employer can, at its election, impose a restrictive covenant for a period of time that is a range of months/years and corresponding dollar amount the employer will elect to pay at the time the employee is terminated.
 If an employee is in a position that he would not be able to do harm, no payment would be made at his departure.
 Therefore you can pick and choose who to restrict upon exit.

 For example, an employer can create the optional severance schedule depending on how long the restriction will be imposed.
-This assures the consideration (if ever paid) is not immaterial and allows the employer to defer a decision about payment instead of guessing what to do up front and without knowledge whether the new hire will turn out to be a future threat.
+This assures the consideration (if ever paid) is not immaterial and allows the employer to defer a decision about payment instead of guessing what to do up front and without knowing whether the new hire will turn out to be a future threat.
 If the employer chooses not to enforce the covenant (and pay the severance) then the employee is free to go unencumbered and of course no severance either.
 It is the ultimate flexibility for an employer.

-Another way to avoid legal fees to try and enforce the non-compete and prove the damages sustained by the breach of the ex-employee, is to simply add a clause that says any breach of the covenant will have a set formula dollar value so that if a customer is taken by the ex-employee then the clause would simply say that the agreed damages is 2 or 3x the dollar value of the lost revenues for such customer measured in the 12 months prior to losing the client.
+Another way to avoid legal fees to try and enforce the non-compete and prove the damages sustained by the breach of the ex-employee, is to simply add a clause that says any breach of the covenant will have a set formula dollar value so that if a customer is taken by the ex-employee then the clause would simply say that the agreed damages are 2 or 3x the dollar value of the lost revenues for such customer measured in the 12 months prior to losing the client.
 What this does is short-circuit all the factual issues discussed earlier in the article about whether the restrictive covenant is even enforceable or not.
 This is simple and a straight breach of contract action as if the employer sold a customer account to the ex-employee for a stated price.

 This is very difficult for an employee to overcome because if the ex-employee ends ended up with the customer then it is no longer about trying to prove illegal competition at all.
-This approach is a huge deterrent to an employee who is thinking of taking the customers for free as they will come to realize they can take the customers but he will now be purchasing the customer for an agreed upon price to the ex-employer who is now essentially a selling party.
+This approach is a huge deterrent to an employee who is thinking of taking the customers for free as they will come to realize they can take the customers but he will now be purchasing the customer for an agreed upon price to the ex-employee who is now essentially a selling party.